15 Things to Avoid (and What to Look for Instead) When Hiring a Couples Sex Coach or Therapist

 Scheduling sex is not a solution for everyone, especially if sex is has been fraught with stress and disappointment.
 Opening the relationship should be something you do because you both desire to experience it, not a last-resort solution to a problem.
 These over-used mainstream options point to a lack of true understanding of what it takes for creating sexual desire in a long-term monogamous relationship for women, and that often lead to more problems than the couples started with.

 INSTEAD: Work with someone who understand what really happens in a long-term relationship and why women in particular lose interest in sex over the long haul.
-You need someone who will be curious enough to take time to get to know what you deeply long for and help you create that.
+You need someone who gets the crucial link between women’s sexual desire and arousal and teaches you practices to create both.
+You need someone who will be curious enough to take time to get to know what you deeply long for and help you create a customized solution to fit your life.

 AVOID #7: They focus on what you need for your weekly date night to have sex, but ignore the quality of your daily interactions.